bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 -------------------------------
 Major features implemented in SJ-Platform are listed in the following list:

-**Processes data in "exactly-once" mode**.
+**Processes data exactly-once**.
 This is a very critical requirement which is important for many systems.
 SJ-Platform supports exactly-once mode across the pipeline.

-**Two kinds of processing - "per-event" and "micro-batch"**.
+**Two kinds of processing - per-event and micro-batch**.
 These modes are widely used and cover requirements of all stream processing tasks.

-3. stateful and stateless processing;
+**Stateful and stateless processing**.
+Developers can use special state management API implementing their algorithms.
+That API supports resilent and reliable state behaviour during system failures and crashes.

-4. distributed synchronized data processing;
+**Distributed synchronized data processing**.
+Micro-batch processing mode provides developers with capability to synchronize computations across the nodes which is sometimes required.

-5. custom context-based batching methods;
+**Custom context-based batching methods**.
+Micro-batch processing mode provides developers with API to implement custom algorithms to determine batch completeness which is important feature required in many real-life tasks.

 6. use of Apache Kafka or TCP as input source of events;
 7. JDBC/Elasticsearch/RESTful interface as output destination for processing data;
 8. performance metrics.